denismaurin/Practical-Machine-Learning/README.md

 We can observe that the tree is very deep.
 Before attempting any pruning, let's have a look at the results

-Apply the tree against our test set
+Apply the tree against our test set (cross validation) and then calculate the accuracy (out of sample)
 ```
 predictTREE <- predict(modFitTREE, newdata=testS, type="class")
 ```